-If you are unfamiliar with Judaism, it varies from Orthodox, traditional to modern.
-Having knowledge of what to expect ahead of time will ensure that you aren’t left in the dark.
+If you are unfamiliar with Judaism, it varies from Orthodox and traditional to modern.
+Knowing what to expect ahead of time will ensure that you aren’t left in the dark.
 It will give you more confidence in celebrating a Jewish wedding, and who knows, the experience may compel you to learn even more about the faith and culture.
 Even some of my own friends have converted to Judaism because they are so into their religion!

 Traditionally, this was the bride’s celebration where friends and family came in to celebrate with her.
 This happens before the ceremony, but now this may happen in conjunction with the Groom’s Table (see below).

-The Groom’s Table is a place for pre-ceremony gathering with food, drink, and festivities.
-The groom and men of the wedding party prepares together.
+The Groom’s Table is a place for pre-ceremony gatherings with food, drink, and festivities.
+The groom and men of the wedding party prepare together.

 This is one of the most beautiful Jewish traditions.
 Similar to a First Look, the bedeken is the veiling of the bride by her groom-to-be.
 It’s an intimate moment where the groom reverently covers her face with the veil.
 It is to symbolize that they are two distinct people even in marriage and that he values her inner beauty.

 As one of the oldest Jewish traditions, this document is part of Jewish civil law.
 It outlines the bride and groom’s responsibilities to one another.
 Similar to secular prenuptial, it is a legal document that describes various protections and rights.
 The document is signed before two witnesses and then read to guests before the ceremony.

 This is another sweet tradition where the groom’s parents walk him to the chuppah – or alter.
 The bride and her parents follow soon after.

 Just like any other wedding, the wedding ceremony consists of the couple exchanging vows under the chuppah (alter).
 However, a Jewish altar is very distinct.
 It has four corners like a roof symbolizing the new life together as a couple.